How Claude Skills turn chaotic AI prompts into actual AI employees

 This specificity matters because it gives Claude a clear framework for decision-making.
 It's not just generating generic marketing advice – it's approaching problems the way that specific type of expert would.

-Building Skills that actually save you time
+How do you build Skills that actually save you time?

 - Reviewing marketing copy with consistent criteria